Trusted Criminal Defense Attorneys

 Possession can be charged in two ways.
 The Anti-Drug Abuse Act of 1988, Public Law.
 100-690[8], contains “User Accountability” requirements for the possession of personal use quantities of illegal drugs.
 The law is codified at 21 U.S.C. § 844a.

 The public record can be destroyed for first offenders who meet the requirements of paying their fine, not being convicted of a crime during the following three years, and passing a drug test.
+Individuals with prior drug convictions and those who have taken advantage of this provision twice before are not eligible.

 Criminal Penalties

-Possession is also subject to criminal penalties that vary based on the quantity of drugs the person is found in possession of and their criminal history.
+Drug possession is also subject to criminal penalties that vary based on the quantity of drugs the person is found in possession of and their criminal history.

 • First offenders are usually looking at a maximum of 1-year and a fine of up to $1,000.